steinkrauz/string_builder/README.md

 # string builder #

-It's a simple, dump, lightweight string builder implementation for those who have to work with C-style strings and won't to link fat libraries.
+It's a simple, dumb, lightweight string builder implementation for those who have to work with C-style strings and won't link fat libraries.

 ### Versions ###